Award-Winning Leader in Hotel Management

-Ranked in the top 5 among best colleges for hospitality and tourism in the world by CEOWorld magazine and in the ShanghaiRankings for research.
+Ranked in the top 5 best colleges for hospitality and tourism in the world by CEOWorld magazine and #1 in the nation by ShanghaiRankings.

 Placement rate upon graduation — working for top industry employers, including Disney, Universal, Hilton, Marriott, as well as high-end restaurants around the area.